AnonymityDataRelease/PivotsCR/README.md

 ## Code
 **Step1:** Preparing cross-lingual entity linking data and the corresponding Knowledge Base.

 **Step2:** Generating aligned word embedding for source language (e.g., German) and target language (English) by
- - Directly download the published aligned word vectors for 44 languages based on the pre-trained vectors computed on Wikipedia using fastText for [here](https://fasttext.cc/docs/en/aligned-vectors.html).
+ - Directly download the published aligned word vectors by fastText from [here](https://fasttext.cc/docs/en/aligned-vectors.html).
 Or
  - Employ [MUSE](https://github.com/facebookresearch/MUSE) to align monolingual word embeddings:
-	 - **supervised**: using a train bilingual dictionary to learn a mapping from the source to the target space.
+	- **supervised**: using a bilingual dictionary to learn a mapping from the source to the target space.
 	- **unsupervised**: without any parallel data or anchor point, learn a mapping from the source to the target space using adversarial training and (iterative) Procrustes refinement.

 **Step3:** Generate Plausible English Mentions